kyle1/crah-scheduler/README.md

 ## Getting Started

-This code for this application can be downloaded using:
+This code for this application can be downloaded using the following command:

 ```
 git clone https://github.com/kyle/overstreet/crah-scheduler.git